smk762/mm2_history_generator/README.md

 Be careful not to add large funds to any wallet, as you will be selling at under CEX price.

 **Bonus feature:** Because `./megabot.py activate` batch enables almost every coin (> 500), it can be a useful tool to identify which coins you might have forgotten balances on.

+TODO:
+- Currently SLP and QRC20 coins are not compatible.